Finistry

 Mileage: Your Biggest Deduction

 Most dog walkers drive between pick-ups, walking spots, and drop-offs — often several trips per day.
 At 6,000 business miles per year, the mileage deduction is £2,700.
 Keep a daily log of every journey — date, route, and miles.
 A free mileage app running in the background is the easiest way.
+For the full method comparison (HMRC simplified 45p/25p rate versus actual vehicle costs), see our guide on vehicle and mileage claims.

 Insurance: Care, Custody & Control